juytter/commoncolors.css/README.md

 # Common Colors CSS 🌈✋

-A small CSS color scheme and *intuitive* color names, at your fingertips.
+A small, intuitive css color scheme at your fingertips

 ---
 ## Principe

-The color scheme  is a *design pattern* representing  10 'common' colors (+ black & white) x 4 shade of brightness  for each.
-42 colors accessible easy to remember, to use, reuse and share into a project.
+A color scheme easy to use and memorize, with no abstraction (color code), exotic or confusing names (dodger blue, Papaya Whip ...)

 ## Demo